Nievz/financial_Tool/README.md

 #### Monte Carlo Simulation

 1. Use the Alpaca API to fetch five years historical closing prices for a traditional `40/60` portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`) composition of the portfolio.
 Make sure to convert the API output to a DataFrame and preview the output.

-    > *Note*: In Monte-Carlo Simulation, getting data as far back as possible matters, because if we simulate using only small amounts of data during a recent time when markets are booming, or instead falling precipitously, a Monte-Carlo Analysis will inadvertently extrapolate this temporary market movement too far into the future.
-Getting data over a longer time period mitigates this effect.

 2. Configure and execute a Monte Carlo Simulation of `500` runs and `30` years for the `40/60` portfolio.